|

 normal prison population.

-record everything the prisoner said, in case of a confession or partial
+duty to record everything the prisoner said, in case of a confession or partial

 admission of guilt or the emergence of some new piece of evidence.
 Even where